 Two leases, Jackson Street and AT&T, are leases where the Ballet is the lessor.
-Jackson Street was leased to Westmont College as of June 1, 2021 for a 10-year term with two options to extend.
+Jackson Street was leased as of June 1, 2021 for a 10-year term with two options to extend.
 The first option, if exercised, would extend the lease term for another 48 months.
 The second extension is subject to written consent by the Ballet and, if exercised, would extend the lease by another 60 months.
-AT&T has leased space at 455 Franklin for communications installations and is in its final five-year extension, ending June
+AT&T has leased space at 455 Franklin for communications installations and is in its final five-year extension, ending June 30, 2027.
+In the case of Jackson Street and AT&T, which were both classified as operating leases, the Ballet continues to recognize the assets; lease income is recognized on a straight-line basis over the lease term.
+Lease revenue for the year ended June 30, 2024 was \$434.
+Reflected in property and equipment on the statement of financial position, Jackson Street represents \$2,335 with \$1,007 in accumulated depreciation nets to \$1,328 at June 30, 2024.